Key findings from 2024 California transportation electrification programs report

 Discover program impacts, challenges, and opportunity areas

-Learn more about Cadmus’ latest evaluation of the utility-led charging infrastructure programs across California.
+Read more about Cadmus’ evaluation of the utility-led charging infrastructure programs across California.

 These efforts evaluate nearly $750 million in investments—making this the most comprehensive look yet at how utility programs are helping move the state toward widespread EV adoption.